 Not to be confused with a brand promise, a Service Promise is a set of tangible guidelines that help to define a) what a customer can expect from interactions with your business, and b) how that experience should be delivered by the frontline.
-It’s a repeatable series of small actions that create stark raving fans.
+It’s a repeatable series of small actions that create raving fans.

 “You could almost think of the service promise as a vision or mission statement focused exclusively on the experience and how this is delivered.” — Julia Ahlfeldt, CCXP.

-AAA’s service promise is all about speed and access.
+AA’s service promise is all about speed and access.
 They guarantee that they will find someone for the job within the hour.
 They also promise accessibility, with 24/7, 365 day access to their staff.
-Speed and access are what the AAA are known for, and what sets them apart from their competitors.
+Speed and access are what the AA are known for, and what sets them apart from their competitors.
 Their frontline team are coached on this promise, to deliver on point experiences every time, in every location.

 The Proof - Why Are Service Promises So Important?